Active Ingredient: Alprazolam

 250 micrograms (0.25 mg) to 500 micrograms (0.5 mg) three times daily, increasing if required to a total of 3 mg daily.

-The elderly or in the presence of debilitating disease 250 micrograms (0.25 mg) two to three times daily to be gradually increased if needed and tolerated.
+In the presence of debilitating disease: 250 micrograms (0.25 mg) two to three times daily to be gradually increased if needed and tolerated.

 If side-effects occur, the dose should be lowered.
 It is advisable to review treatment regularly and to discontinue use as soon as possible.
 Should longer term treatment be necessary, then intermittent treatment may be considered to minimize the risk of dependence.

-The optimum dosage of Xanax should be based upon the severity of the symptoms and individual patient response.
+The optimum dosage of alprazolam should be based upon the severity of the symptoms and individual patient response.
 The lowest dose which can control symptoms should be used.
-Dosage should be reassessed at intervals of no more than 4 weeks.
-The usual dosage is stated below; in the few patients who require higher doses, the dosage should be increased cautiously to avoid adverse effects.
+Dosage should be reassessed frequently.
+The usual dosage is stated above; in the few patients who require higher doses, the dosage should be increased cautiously to avoid adverse effects.
 When higher dosage is required, the evening dose should be increased before the daytime doses.
 In general, patients who have not previously received psychotropic medications will require lower doses than those so treated, or those with a history of chronic alcoholism.

 Liability Disclaimer : RxReasoner has utilized reasonable care in providing content and services that are accurate, complete and up to date.
 However, RxReasoner does not accept any responsibility or liability about it.
 The content and services of RxReasoner are for informational purposes only and they are not intended to be a substitute for the knowledge, expertise, skill, and judgment of physicians, pharmacists, nurses, or other healthcare professionals involved in patient care.
 RxReasoner offers no medical advice.
 Users are responsible for the use of the provided content.
 A shown indication or treatment should not be construed to indicate that the medication is safe, appropriate, or effective in any given patient or under any particular circumstances.
 The absence of an indication or treatment should not roule out the existence of other appropriate medications.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition or medicament.
 RxReasoner is not liable for any damages allegedly sustained arising out of the use of its content and services.